 Robyn completed her study at Te Wananga O Aotearoa & is a registered social worker & member of ANZASW.
 She has worked for the last 10+ years at Victim Support, Tauranga Living Without Violence & Women’s Refuge.
 She specialises in intimate partner violence and sexual abuse & works with ACC sensitive claims.
 Robyn enjoys empowering people to rebuild their confidence & independence & relates well to all cultures.

 Suzanne is a registered social worker, a member of the ANZASW and has a social work degree with honours (Massey University, 2006).
 Suzanne has 10 years’ experience in mental health & addiction services where she assesses, counsels, and offers skills and support to get out & about in the community.
 Suzanne has an interest in working alongside people to empower them to reach their potential.

 Cultural Advisor Tauranga

 Hori holds a Masters in Indigenous Studies (Hons) from Te Whare Wananga O Awanuiarangi, Bachelor's Degree in Social Work, a Diploma in Adult Education and is a certified clinical and Mataora supervisor.
 He is a fluent in Te Reo Maori me ona Tikanga and affiliates to Tapuika, Ngati Whakaue, Ngati Awa and Ngai Tuhoe Iwi.
-He has special interests in governance, indigenous and Maori health inequities, education, social justice, whanau, hapu, and iwi leadership and development.

 Administration Support Tauranga